MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/deploy-vs.md

 ### Preview your app

-To preview your app, you need to create a **Zip App Package** and sideload into the Teams client.
+To preview your app, you need to create a **Zip App Package** and upload into the Teams client.

 1. Select **Project** > **Teams Toolkit** > **Zip App Package**.
 1. Select **For Local** or **For Azure** to generate Teams app package.